soxfox42/tak/README.md

 - Create a new folder for the language.
 - Add the implementation - usually named `tak.foo`, where `foo` is the relevant extension.
 - Add `run.sh`, which passes three arguments `$1`, `$2` and `$3` to the program.
+- Add `version.sh`, which should output the current version of the language.
+This should come directly from the interpreter/compiler, and be a single line of output.
+You can use common shell tools to process the output down to one line if necessary.
 - For compiled languages, add `build.sh` to generate the compiled output.
 - The program must read the values of x, y, and z from `argv`.
 - The program must produce some sort of output, as this makes verification and debugging easier.